polucio/Professional-Certifications/README.md

 # Coursera Certifications

-This folder contains certifications earned through Coursera, showcasing my diverse skills and achievements in IT, cybersecurity, and project management.
+This folder contains certifications earned through Coursera, showcasing my skills and achievements in IT, cybersecurity, data analytics, and project management.

 ---